Performance art: Happening

 Wardrip-Fruin and Montfort in The New Media Reader, "The term 'Happening' has been used to describe many performances and events, organized by Allan Kaprow and others during the 1950s and 1960s, including a number of theatrical productions that were traditionally scripted and invited only limited audience interaction."
 A happening allows the artist to experiment with the movement of the body, recorded sounds, written and talked texts, and even smells.
 One of Kaprow's first works was Happenings in the New York Scene, written in 1961.
 Allan Kaprow's happenings turned the public into interpreters.
 Often the spectators became an active part of the act without realizing it.
-Other actors who created happenings were Jim Dine, Claes Oldenburg, Robert Whitman and Wolf Vostell: Theater is in the Street (Paris, 1958).
+Other actors who created happenings were Jim Dine, Al Hansen, Claes Oldenburg, Robert Whitman and Wolf Vostell: Theater is in the Street (Paris, 1958).